Permafacture/data-oriented-pyglet/README.md

 together.

 polygons.py implements this same example through the ECS.
-The overhead from the higher level interface is negligable.
+The overhead from the higher level interface compared to `second.py` is negligable.